jkrshw/jessek-blog/_posts/2011-09-18-using-scp-through-dmz-gateway-to.md

+---
+layout: post
-Title: Using scp through a DMZ gateway to a machine behind a firewall using a tunnel
+title: Using scp through a DMZ gateway to a machine behind a firewall using a tunnel
-Date: 2011-09-18 10:20
+date: 2011-09-18 10:20
-Tags: firewall, linux, scp, ssh, ssh tunneling
+tags: firewall, linux, scp, ssh, ssh tunneling
-Slug: using-scp-through-dmz-gateway-to
+slug: using-scp-through-dmz-gateway-to
+---

 How to set up port forwarding from your local machine to a remote machine behind a firewall through a gateway machine.